pramod-jay/BrainBox/leaderboard.md

-# Leader Board
+# Leader board

-Public discussion section is available for all the members in the organization.
-Here the most recent discussions will be available and sorted based on the time published.
-A searching option is available for the users to filter the topics content wise.
-When publishing discussions to the public discussion forum the writers should give relevant keywords regarding the content, for better accessing and convenience.
-Number of votes for a discussion, writers name etc. will be displayed here.
-Also, users can give their voting for these discussions too.
-Moreover, for clarifications users can contact the writer personally via chat button.
+Leader Board of the knowledge repository works as an incentive to the users.
+It lists down the rankings of the contributors to the discussions.
+Top rankers will be displayed on top.
+Rankings will be given based on the voting and reputations of a writer.
+Reputation is captured based on how many discussions he/she have contributed.
+Voting is number of recommendations taken for a particular solution of a discussion.
+Each user can identify their current standing through the lead board.
+User’s ranking will be displayed separately for convenience.

 [Click here](README.md) to go to the main dashboard.